LivePersonInc/developer-center/pages/Documents/RichMessaging/AppleMessagesForBusinessTemplates/form-message-template.md

 ### Example Body Template

-The structured content body will allow you to define the spalsh screen of the Business Form.
+The structured content body will allow you to define the splash screen of the Business Form.

 The following properties must be included in the body template: